 But, where to go and what to eat?
 Before you get confused, we have here a list with ample information about the most popular iftar delicacies to gorge on in Kolkata.

-Haleem, a complete food for your iftaar is made of different varieties of nutritious lentils (dals), wheat and barley.
+A complete food for your iftaar, haleem is made of different varieties of nutritious lentils (dals), wheat and barley.
 Cooked for hours, this delicious dish is accompanied with choice chunks of meat and familiar spices from the Indian kitchen.
 It is truly delicious and filling.
 You will find the best Haleem in Zakaria Street (the original hub of Awadhi Mughlai food in Kolkata), where Aminia Hotel prepares this dish particularly well in the Ramadan month.
 Also check Royal Indian Hotel (the 113 years old establishment is probably the only place that dares serve aloo-less biryani in Kolkata!) for its amazing Haleem preparation.

 Tired of Haleem and want to try something spicier?
 Why not try SUTLI KEBABS from Adam’s Kabab Shop at Phears Lane?
 This shop sells varieties of kebabs in the month of Ramadan, with sutli being the most popular.
 For the uninitiated, Sutli kabab is prepared by plastering a paste of meat & spices around a metal sheekh, tied with a cotton thread & then barbecuing it.
 Once done, the thread is removed & the kebab is served.
 These are affordable, delicious and most importantly deeply soul satisfying.